annemorris/Data-Guide-1/98-Tools_and_Methods.md

     - In the 2nd column put `city` as the header and add 3 cities
 3. Add a 2nd table
     - In the 1st column put `name` as the header and include at least one of the same names from the first table
+    - Add someone not included in the first table
     - In the 2nd column put `order` and add their donut order
 4. Save the file as `donut_orders`

 <br>

-Now we can read the data into R:
+> Now we can read the data into R:

 ``` .go
 library(RODBC)